kuzzleio/documentation-old/src/sdk-reference/memory-storage/bitcount.md

 ---

-## Callback response
+## Callback Response

-Resolves to an integer containing the count of set bits
+Return an integer containing the count of set bits